The law requires either the registration or approval of all food businesses.

 Food premise registration is free of charge and cannot be refused.
 You can continue with your business as soon as you have submitted your registration form.
 We recommend you contact us as soon as possible.
 We will advise you how to meet the required standards.

 Please note that some details of food premises registrations are held on a Public Register which is available at council offices.
 For further information please contact the Public Protection Service.

-Remember if you are running a food business on a commercial basis (this also includes businesses which are not for profit making) you are required to comply with the Food Hygiene Regulations.
+Remember if you are running a food business on a commercial basis you are required to comply with the Food Hygiene Regulations.
+This also applies to businesses which are not for profit making.

 Certain types of food premises are subject to product specific regulations.
 These are generally manufacturers of products of animal origin, such as:

 We advise you to contact us for advice before starting the application process.